Best Antivirus Apps for iPhone

 The company states that Apple: “designed the iOS platform with security at its core.
 Keeping information secure on mobile devices is critical for any user, whether they’re accessing corporate and customer information or storing personal photos, banking information, and addresses.
 Because every user’s information is important, iOS devices are built to maintain a high level of security without compromising the user experience.”

 The Apple Virus Scan Doesn’t Find Everything

 But let’s get back to malware before we decide that protecting your iPhone or iPad is simply overkill.

 - Ransomware.
-Forbes called 2017 the year of ransomware, and iOS were not exempt from this.
+Forbes called 2017 the year of ransomware, and iOS was not exempt from this.
 In March, iOS users reported a Safari browser exploit on iOS where victims were unable to access their browser unless they paid a ransom which was an iTunes gift card.
 Apple fixed the problem with a new update, but the question remains, how safe is iOS really?

 - AceDeciever: You might easily assume that all the apps on the App store are safe, but that’s actually not the case.
 Hackers have been known to plant malicious code in the development stage, which is not always caught before it goes to sale.
 AceDeciever took this one step further, exploiting a problem in the DRM mechanism to install a malicious app altogether, which couldn’t be removed just by deleting the app.

-You Need the Best Antivirus for iPhone
+Antivirus for iPhone